Xeverous/the_website/website/pages/cpp/tutorials/beginner/09_streams/02_states/index.rst

 Notes:

 - This program doesn't differentiate between error conditions (recoverable, unrecoverable, EOF).
 This approach is only useful if you want to stop upon any problem.
 - EOF alone does not make convertion to :cch:`bool` evaluate to :cch:`false`, but any operation after reaching EOF will fail and set failbit so eventually the loop will stop.
-This behavior is desirable because last characters in the input can result in both successful read and setting EOF - in such case we still want to accept last chunk of data and only stop in next iteration.
+This behavior is desirable because last characters in the input can result in both successful read and setting EOF - in such case we still want to accept last chunk of data and stop in the next iteration.

 Advanced error handling
 #######################